Bsh-1996/portfolio-project/README.md

-SQL queries on some covid dataset
+SQL queries on a covid dataset/ data exploration